 Writing a letter asking for a salary advance is not difficult.
 The tough part is understanding how the letter will affect your professional reputation — if at all.
 Salary advances are not common for all employers; sending a letter asking for advance pay could indicate you are having financial problems.
 The disclosure is an important consideration, especially for people involved in jobs managing money.
 In some situations, employers have the right to check an employee's credit, and the letter could lead to a financial review.
 There are other instances in which salary advances are not a problem at all, however.
-For example, the University of California San Diego routinely issues salary advances for new international hires to help with moving expenses.
+For example, Vermont.gov's Department of Human Resources allows salary advances in the case of an emergency.

 Determine Company Policy

 Before you contact your boss, check with your company's human resources department to determine if there is a standard policy for salary advances.
 You may find the information in your company's policies and procedures manual.
 If you have accepted an offer and you are relocating to take the job, check with the hiring manager to determine what company policy is on moving advances.